top of page

 What is Candidate Matching?

-Candidate relevance is the degree to which a candidate profile aligns with the specific requirements of an open job and the process by which recruiters identify suitable candidates from a pool of applications.
+Candidate matching is the degree to which a candidate profile aligns with the specific requirements of an open job and the process by which recruiters identify suitable candidates from a pool of applications.
 The process has been around since the 90s.

 Talent professionals additionally use other factors like soft skills, cover letters, experience, education, soft skills, skills tests, coding challenges, and video interviews to assist in their assessments.
 Each company uses a slightly different algorithm to assess candidate match.
 For example, Microsoft might require a coding challenge for computer programmer positions, and Amazon may not.